CURRENCIES: Pound Slides After BOE Keeps Rates At Record Low, Cuts Wage Forecast

 The decline was enough to keep the U.S. dollar in modestly positive territory, although its gains were limited by a decline against the Japanese yen.

-Against the euro, the pound tanked 0.7% to EUR1.1076 from EUR1.1153 on Wednesday, marking the lowest trading level since November last year.
+Against the euro, the pound tanked 0.8% to EUR1.1066 from EUR1.1153 on Wednesday, marking the lowest trading level since November last year.

 Continue Reading Below